julakshah/kinova-cinema-bot/reflection.md

 integrating with predefined packages to develop my own software.
 I think that, considering the amount of time I was able to dedicate to this project, I achieved and learned much.

+## Future

+Next steps on this project are getting some sort of task space movement working.
+Also, some creature comfort features (like launch file) would be nice.
+Following that I plan on exploring sim side camera implementation so I can test person following through a person model.

+## Skill Mastery

+I believe I've got a beginner/intermediate mastery of ROS2 on both the python and C++ side.
+I've also gained a lot of fringe experience that culminates into a better system-level understanding of how middleware works and how to debug errors.